 “It is very difficult to diagnose a child under the age of five with ADHD,” said Leah Rigney, Nurse Practitioner at Canopy Children’s Solutions’ Center of Excellence.
 “Children that age are just naturally more active, talkative, fidgety and on-the-go.
 ADHD can also look like a host of other disorders in children including anxiety, depression, reaction to emotional trauma, learning disabilities and mood disorders.”

 Several studies have shown that many children are being misdiagnosed with ADHD.
 Depending on a child’s age and maturity, normal child behavior can mistakenly look like symptoms of ADHD, as can a number of other behavioral health and learning disorders in young children.
-So what can you do to help advocate for your child appropriately and recognize when it’s time to seek help?
-Rigney offers insight on how to spot ADHD and when to take action.
+So what can you do to help advocate for your child appropriately?
+Rigney offers insight on how to spot ADHD and when to seek help.

 - Don’t compare.
 Comparing students within a single classroom is a skewed evaluation as children in a school setting can be anywhere from a few days to well over a year apart in age.
 There is a big difference developmentally between a five-year-old and a child about to turn seven.
 Plus, the behavior of a shy child and an outgoing child can also look completely different.

 - Symptoms must occur in more than one setting.
 If a teacher complains of a certain behavior at school but it doesn’t appear at home or in the community, it may be a sign the child isn’t being challenged, is bored or isn’t understanding the material and resorts to disruptive behavior to cope with anxiety rather than being a true sign of ADHD.